rahul100ni/Edumate/README.md

 ---

 <div align="center">
-  Made with ❤️ by the EduMate Team
+  Made with ❤️ by Rahul.
 </div>